 - Experienced fixed-wing and helicopter flight crews with special training in operation and safety, crew resource management, ground safety procedures and other safety protocol

-These enhanced patrols are conducted at safer elevations while allowing far more substantive patrol data to be collected.
-The aircraft flies at higher elevations (e.g., 5,000-6,000 feet above ground level, instead of usual 750 feet) to allow for countermeasures in the event of emergency conditions.
-Aerial patrollers are rigorously trained in both fixed and rotor-wing safety, crew resource management, ground safety procedures, and other safety protocols to ensure safe and efficient flights.
+We conduct enhanced patrols at safer elevations while collecting far more substantive patrol data.
+The aircraft flies at higher elevations (e.g., 5,000-6,000 feet above ground level, instead of the usual 750 feet) to allow for countermeasures in the event of emergency conditions.
+Aerial patrollers rigorously train in both fixed and rotor-wing safety, crew resource management, ground safety procedures, and other safety protocols to ensure safe and efficient flights.

 The hand-picked aircrafts accommodate safety enhancements such as an emergency parachute and access to emergency controls for qualified crew members.